petercunha/gpu_pricecheck/README.md

 # GPU Price Checker

 GPU Price Checker is a command-line tool that fetches and displays GPU stock and pricing information from [NowInStock.net](https://www.nowinstock.net).
-It allows users to filter, sort, and limit the results for easier analysis.
+It allows users to filter, sort, limit the results, find the cheapest listing per model, and output in various formats.

 ## Features

 - Fetches GPU stock and pricing data from NowInStock.net.
+- Supports multiple GPU models (`5090`, `5080`, `5070ti`, `5070`).
-- Supports filtering out unavailable listings (e.g., "Out of Stock", "Not Tracking").
+- Filters out unavailable listings (e.g., "Out of Stock", "Not Tracking") by default.
+- Finds the single cheapest available listing for each supported GPU model (`--cheapest-each`).
 - Allows sorting by various columns: Name, Status, Price, Last Available, and Link.
 - Supports ascending or descending sort order.
 - Limits the number of results displayed.
-- Displays results in a clean, tabular format.
+- Outputs results in Table (default), JSON, YAML, or TOML formats.
+- Suppresses informational messages when outputting in non-Table formats.

 ## Installation